 Blood sugar levels become unbalanced when your diet is too high in various forms of sugar, which enter the bloodstream rapidly and can cause mood swings due to extreme elevations in blood glucose.
 Sugary foods, especially processed ones that contain tons of added sugar, put you on a “sugar high” followed by a “sugar crash.”

-Natural Treatments for Blood Sugar Imbalances:
+Natural Remedies for Blood Sugar Imbalances:

 To get blood sugar levels back under control, you’ll need to really reduce, or even to completely eliminate, all sources of refined sugar from your diet.
 These include:

-- All sugary beverages — which are some of the worst culprits — like all soda, fruit juice, energy drinks, and sweetened coffee or tea beverages
+- All sugary beverages — which are some of the worst culprits — like all soda, fruit juice, energy drinks, and sweetened coffee or tea beverages.

-- Packaged snacks like all cookies, cakes, cereals and candy
+- Packaged snacks like all cookies, cakes, cereals and candy.

-- Even natural sweeteners like raw honey and maple syrup, which can still affect blood sugar levels
+- Even natural sweeteners like raw honey and maple syrup, which can still affect blood sugar levels.

 - Also consider cutting back or eliminating grains, especially gluten-containing grains like wheat products (including “whole wheat”).
 These contain large amounts of carbohydrates that are broken down into sugar within a few minutes of consumption.
-They can cause intestinal inflammation that affects hormones like cortisol and leptin, leaving you feeling weak and tired
+They can cause intestinal inflammation that affects hormones like cortisol and leptin, leaving you feeling weak and tired.

 - Conventional (nonorganic and pasteurized) cow’s milk and dairy products should also be eliminated.
 Stay away from dairy products that contain A1 casein, which is produced by conventional cows and found in most milk, yogurt and cheese that’s available in the grocery store.
-When buying dairy, only purchase raw and organic kinds from pasture-raised animals
+When buying dairy, only purchase raw and organic kinds from pasture-raised animals.

 11. Poor Diet